2022 6 Hours of Fuji: Hour 2

 The class lead battle between #777 and #98 effectively came to an end at the 4h16m mark, with the #98 being handed a drive through for track limits violations - the 4th so far in the race - before previously being overtaken on track by Ben Keating in the #33 a few minutes ago.

-Meanwhile the #36 is rapidly catching up to the podium sitting #94 Peugeot, closing the gap down to less than half a second on the 69th lap - a battle is very much on, as Rossiter complains on the radio about "dead tyres" while both cars navigate their way through heavy traffic.
+Meanwhile, the #36 is rapidly catching up to the podium sitting #94 Peugeot, closing the gap down to less than half a second on the 69th lap - a battle is very much on, as Rossiter complains on the radio about "dead tyres" while both cars navigate their way through heavy traffic.
 It's not a complete piece of cake for the Alpine though, as the Peugeot still has a superior speed advantage on the straight, and the Alpine pulls out of the battle and enters the pits on lap 72, a few seconds behind the #94 - taking new tyres while Negrao steps out of the car, handing the wheel to Lapierre.

-Another bit of drama occurs as the #91 Porsche dived down the inside of the #88 Proton GTEAm Porsche at the 4h05m mark, spinning the latter out and carrying on, earning itself a 5s panalty for the net stop later on.
-Meanwhile the Hypercars come in for their second stop, with the #93 being the first to come in followed by the #8, then the #7 and #94.
+Another bit of drama occurs as the #91 Porsche dived down the inside of the #88 Proton GTEAm Porsche at the 4h05m mark, spinning the latter out and carrying on, earning itself a 5s penalty for the net stop later on.
+Meanwhile, the Hypercars come in for their second stop, with the #93 being the first to come in followed by the #8, then the #7 and #94.
 Hartley replaced Buemi behind the wheel of the #8, Lopez took over from Kobayashi in the #7, Rossiter handed the car to Duval and Jensen took over from Vergne in the #93.
 The Toyotas remain ever dominant after the 2nd pit cycle - 50 seconds ahead of the Alpine, which is a further 1 minute ahead of the next Peugeot, bringing an end to the second hour of the race.